opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 - Antialias can be set to Standard, None or Morphological.
 Use Standard to keep the antialias resulting from current camera and defined settings.
 Use None to eliminate the antialiasing from the processed line, so that the resulting line will be fully solid with no semi-transparent pixels smoothing its edges.
 Use Morphological to replace the standard antialias with the one obtained analyzing the image edges.

 - Autoadjust corrects the levels of grey in the drawings in order to avoid darker and lighter drawings in a sequence (see  :ref:`Autoadjusting Greyscale Lineart Drawings <autoadjusting_greyscale_lineart_drawings>`  ).
+(This feature is currently not available in OpenToonz).

 - Sharpness defines how sharp the processed lines will be.
 Higher values produce sharper, harder lines, and lower values create smoother lines.